 Commitment to social responsibility

 Kantipur Temple House is committed to giving back to the environment.
 There is a zero plastic bag policy in the hotel and bottled water is not provided, there are free water bottle refilling stations around the hotel.
-In an effort to avoid excessive energy consumption, there are no televisions, bathtubs, AC/central heating system to avoid excessive energy consumption.
+In an effort to avoid excessive energy consumption, there are no televisions, bathtubs, AC/central heating systems to avoid excessive energy consumption.

 The hotel composts its’ biodegradable waste on-site and recycles all non-compostable waste.
 The small shop area inside the Hiti café and all the handicrafts and gifts are locally and ethically produced.